jens-create/socialdata2023/docs/index.md

 # <a id="numbers"></a>New York Traffic by the Numbers

 Traffic accident data from [NYC OpenData](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) from July 2012 to April 2023 lay the foundation for the insights presented on this website.
 The dataset is called [Motor Vehicle Collisions - Crashes](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) and contains details on police reported motor vehicle collisions in NYC where people has been injured or killed, or if there has been a $1000 worth of damage.
 The data contains approximately 1.99M rows and 29 attributes.
-See the linked explainer notebook for descriptions of each attribute in the data.
+See the [explainer notebook](https://nbviewer.org/github/jens-create/socialdata2023/blob/main/assignments/Final%20project/ExplainerNotebook_version2.ipynb) for descriptions of each attribute in the data.

 As of 2022, New York City is the most congested city in the US.
 Rush hour traffic can cause drivers to spend an average of [236 hours per year on the road](https://www.tomtom.com/traffic-index/united-states-of-america-country-traffic/), with an additional [117 hours lost to congestion](https://inrix.com/scorecard-city-2022/?city=New%20York%20City%20NY&index=5#form-download-the-full-report).
 With such high levels of traffic, it's no surprise that navigating the city's busy streets can be dangerous.
 But, how bad is the safety in New York City, really?
 Let’s look into some of the facts and figures you need to know!